How to Build a Picnic Table

-- Measure up 13 ½ inches on the other arm, then hold a straightedge across the square and mark the inside face of the legs.
+- Measure up 13 1/2-inches on the other arm.
+Hold a straightedge across the square.
+Mark the inside face of the legs.

-- Miter-cut the end of the bench supports to 60-degree angles.
+- Miter-cut the ends of the bench supports to 60-degree angles.

 - Drill holes on the outside face of each leg to clamp the bench supports to the legs.

-- Clamp the bench supports to the inside of the legs and align them with the mark on each leg and center them across the table’s width.
+- Clamp the bench supports to the inside of the legs.
+Align them with the mark on each leg and center them across the table’s width.

-- Drill four holes on the outside face of each leg and fasten the bench supports with 3-inch carriage bolts.
+- Drill four holes on the outside face of each leg.
+Fasten the bench supports with 3-inch carriage bolts.